-Yes and no. We say this because, for the most part, any individual who has been diagnosed with Cirrhosis will not be able to qualify for a traditional life insurance policy even if it’s a no medical exam term life insurance policy either.
+Yes and no. We say this because, for the most part, any individual diagnosed with Cirrhosis cannot qualify for a traditional life insurance policy, even if it’s a no-medical exam term life insurance policy.

 This means that…

-If an individual who has been diagnosed with Cirrhosis still wishes to purchase a life insurance policy, they will need to pursue some kind of “alternative” product such as a guaranteed issue life insurance policy (AKA Final Expense Insurance) or an accidental death policy (which won’t provide a death benefit to anyone dying from a natural cause of death such as liver failure).
+Suppose an individual diagnosed with Cirrhosis still wishes to purchase a life insurance policy.
+In that case, they will need to pursue some kind of “alternative” product such as a guaranteed issue life insurance policy (AKA Final Expense Insurance) or an accidental death policy (which won’t provide a death benefit to anyone dying from a natural cause of death such as liver failure).

 Or at least…